Entertaining can be enjoyed in any sized space, with whatever furniture and resources you have available.

 Could you imagine getting to the end of cooking an elaborate feast only to realize you don’t have any serving utensils?
 Plan for every step of the process and you will ultimately save yourself from a lot of stress.

 Since a small apartment most often has a small kitchen, you really need to evaluate your resources in terms of kitchen appliances.
 How big is your oven?
 How many stove burners do you have?
 What about refrigerator space?

-You’ll only have so many hours on the morning of Thanksgiving.
+You’ll only have so many hours to prepare.
 If you need more time, you might consider cooking some dishes ahead of time.
-There are plenty of traditional Thanksgiving dishes that taste fantastic reheated a day later.
+There are plenty of dishes that taste fantastic reheated a day later.